 Emergency exits, assembly points and assembly point instructions are clearly identified by safety signs and notices.
 Fire risk assessment of the premises will be reviewed regularly.

-Emergency evacuations are practised at least once a term.
+Emergency evacuations will be practised at least once per term.
 The fire alarm is a loud continuous buzzer.